lyxiang123/learngit/readme.txt

 Git is a tool.
 Git tracks changes of files.
 Create a new branch is quick.
-Create a new branch is quick & simple.
+Create a new branch is quick and simple.